styounessi/tldr-jp-notebook/README.md

 > In Jupyter notebooks and Google Colab, using an exclamation mark (!) before a command in a code cell allows you to run shell commands directly from the notebook.

-Those versions are not explcitily required but they are what that this notebook was developed and tested with.
+Those versions are not explcitily required but they are what this notebook was developed and tested with.